Logitech To Acquire ASTRO Gaming For $85 Million

 As of Logitech’s March 31, 2017 10-Q filing, the company had $548 million in cash and equivalents and total liabilities of $643 million.
 Those resources, when combined with cash flow from operations [CFFO] in its most recent year of $279 million, indicate the company has ample ability to close the deal without undue financial effects.

-As for changes in financial guidance, Logitech said,
+As for changes in financial guidance, Logitech said:

 In FY 2018, we expect the acquisition of ASTRO to add approximately two points of growth to the top line, and to be slightly dilutive to the bottom line in the first year, as we integrate the business and invest to expand ASTRO internationally.